pmermoz/picammory/README.md

 We finally use our little square hole to insert the camera

-Note: Compare to the first version, the space between the sensor and raspberry pi permit to the camera the standard orientation.
+Note: Compare to the first version, the space between the sensor and raspberry pi permits to place the camera in the standard orientation.

 ## Final results

 ![PiCammory_7U4A2207.png](./image/PiCammory_7U4A2207.png)

-Very simple and clean implementation, with a lo of space for future expansion.
+Very simple and clean implementation, with a lot of space for future expansion.

 Note: we removed the RGB LED and temperature sensor from the first version, they was not very useful.